 With optional pricing you can forget all of these kinds of problems and that’s why we recommend it!

 If you didn’t include any timings in the scope this is the place to do it.
 We think it fits really nicely before the sign-off as it gives a little extra urgency to the acceptance process.
-Let’s say you say you can complete the entire job within 12 weeks of sign-off, that’s a pretty strong incentive for the prospect to sign asap!
+Let’s say you can complete the entire job within 12 weeks of sign-off, that’s a pretty strong incentive for the prospect to sign asap!

 Speaking of signing, if you use proposal software such as Nusii, you can benefit from e-signatures.
 Being able to sign electronically without printing and scanning makes it so much easier for your client to accept.
 And by the way, we don’t charge any more for it.
 It’s included as standard 😉